mattias-p/linky/README.md

 example_site/path/to/example.md:9:  #non-existing
 ```

-Each line in the output presents a link and where it was found, with source file path and line numbers.

-To check which links are broken and in what way, just add the --check option:
+The output lists all the extracted links along with their respective
+input files and line numbers.

+Enable the --check option to resolve those links:

 ```sh
 $ linky --check example_site/path/to/example.md